lutwidse/friend-tech-api/README.md

 5. The paths of images uploaded by users can be predicted by chaining the aforementioned vulnerabilities.
    - Vuln #3, gather user names and addresses.
    - Vuln #4, wait for a user to send a message to the group.
+     - Check the user's address from the user name.
      - Check the current time.
-The end of the image path comprises the Unix Timestamp in milliseconds.
+       - The path comprises the user's address and the Unix Timestamp in milliseconds.

 ## 3. Problem